 “Bad” Topic 1: Acting like a jerk and losing everyone’s respect

 This student based his essay on a moment when he’d blurted out something really offensive in class.
 “Basically all through 9th grade, I spewed opinions on everything,” he told me.
 “I thought that meant I was smart and knowledgeable.
-One day in class, I made the rudest, dumbest comment about women, and there were even parents visiting.”
+One day in history class, I made the dumbest comment about women, and there were even parents visiting.”
 That mortifying day, he realized, had been a turning point for him.
 He barely spoke for weeks, deciding he needed to be “the king of shutting up,” which he now felt was his proudest accomplishment.
 “Now, whatever room I’m in, no matter how much I want to give my opinion, I keep my mouth shut.
 I listen.
 And I finally have smart things to say.”

 “Bad” Topic 2: Completely falling apart

 This student was hesitant to write about shoplifting at first, and with good reason!
 In general, you should avoid writing about illegal activity in your college essays.
 But after discussing it with her college counselor and her family, and workshopping the story with me, she discovered how the topic of “stealing” could actually highlight one of her defining personality traits.
-She wrote about shoplifting for a year in middle school after her parents got divorced.
+She wrote about shoplifting for several months in middle school after her parents got divorced.
 She described the things she stole, her thieving strategies, and the humiliation of getting caught by her own aunt.
-Then she explained how she was able to stop — when she discovered a new kind of “stealing” that was 100 percent legal, ethical, and awesome.
+Then she explained how she was able to stop — when she invented a new kind of “stealing” that was 100 percent legal, ethical, and awesome.